silvanixdev/plugin-wablas/README.md

           ```
       - block($phone)

-          Block Contact From Receiving Broadcast from Device/ Wablas will not save inbox from tht number.
+          Block Contact From Receiving Broadcast from Device & Wablas will not save inbox from this number.

           Example :